LeHibouMT/MyFrontApp/README.md

 ### Development:

 <p align="justify">I started by creating a basic application with Home, About, and Error pages.
 Afterwards, I incorporated a header and implemented language, theme and screen size (Desktop/Mobile) settings with React contexts, media queries and cookies.
 To style components, I decided to use Less to define variables and mixins.
-Next, I defined various constants, interfaces and types for TypeScript and proceeded to create components, such as the menu component, and custom hooks for my needs.</p>
+Next, I defined various constants, interfaces and types for TypeScript and proceeded to create components, such as the menu component, and custom hooks for my needs.
+Later, I added a mobile version of the navigation bar, and an animated button to open/close the menu of the mobile navigation bar.</p>